realBjornRoden/cognition/README.md

 ***

 ## Use Cases
-1. Detect text in a local image
+1. Detect text in images
-1. Detect handwriting in a local image
+1. Detect handwriting in images
 1. Detect text in files
+1. Detect Faces in images
+1. ...

 ***